Earlier Francis Marion Symposium 2013-2017

 Best quote from the 15th FM Symposium from David Neilan’s work.

-Marion to Mathews: Sept 18, 1782 ‘…believe me good Sir I wish to be Clear of every Publick Employment; but to retire when my Country calls for my poor Abilities, I should Call it Cowardice, & am determined, notwithstanding my debilitated Body, to do everything in my Power to see this once happy Country Enjoy its former Liberty.”
+Marion to Mathews: Sept 18, 1782 ‘…believe me good Sir I wish to be Clear of every Publick Employment; but to retire when my Country calls for my poor Abilities, I should Call it Cowardice, and am determined, notwithstanding my debilitated Body, to do everything in my Power to see this once happy Country Enjoy its former Liberty.”
 Francis Marion certainly was not a coward.

 Special Thank you supportive Sponsors and helpers, 2017: